 There are many options for Veterans who want to cut down or stop using drugs or drinking alcohol.
 It doesn’t matter if you want to stop having one drink a day or if you have a life-threatening addiction—there are lots of resources for you.
 Support and treatment come in many forms.
 One option is counseling, either alone with a therapist or in a group.
 Another involves medication to help you reduce your use of alcohol or drugs.
 You can work with your doctor or counselor and try different types of treatment to find the one that’s best for you.

 “It helped a lot to know that there were Veterans out there who were in the same place as me.
 Just listening to their stories and advice turned out to be more helpful and motivating than I could’ve ever imagined.”

 In addition, taking an anonymous and confidential self-assessment may help you find out if you need to see a professional about your drinking or drug use.
 You will be asked a series of questions about your experience using drugs and alcohol throughout your life and in the past three months.
 Although this set of questions cannot tell you whether or not you definitely have an alcohol or drug problem, it can indicate whether it’s a good idea to see a professional for further assessment.

 Take the next step – Make the connection.

-Every day, Veterans find effective solutions to dealing with alcohol and drug problems by connecting with other Veterans, proven resources, and treatment.
-If drinking or taking drugs is getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard find effective solutions to dealing with alcohol and drug problems by connecting with other Veterans, proven resources, and treatment.
+If substance abuse is getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

 Explore these resources for Veterans with who want help with alcohol or drug problems.